-Intimidation, Harassment, Discrimination and Other Forms of Unprofessional Behaviour: A Management Guideline for Learners, Faculty Members and Leaders
+Addressing Learner Mistreatment: A Management Guideline for Learners, Faculty Members and Leaders

 Preamble

 The Department of Obstetrics and Gynaecology is committed to providing a safe and welcoming learning environment for all our learners.
 Every member of the department will treat everyone they encounter with courtesy, respect and professionalism.
 Intimidation, harassment and discrimination are strongly condemned and will not be tolerated.